 The Couple and Family Therapy Center

-The Couple and Family Therapy Center offers no-cost, confidential therapy services to families, couples, and individuals who are coping with life’s challenges.
-Some of the issues most frequently addressed at the Center include resolving relationship difficulties; exploring and affirming diverse gender experiences; easing communication struggles; helping a troubled child, teenager, or family; moving beyond family violence or substance abuse; or dealing with emotional distress such as anxiety or depression, grief, and loss.
+The Couple and Family Therapy Center (CFTC) offers confidential therapy services to families, couples, and individuals who are coping with life’s challenges.
+Some of the issues most frequently addressed at the Center include resolving relationship difficulties; exploring and affirming diverse gender experiences; easing communication struggles; moving beyond family violence or substance abuse; or transforming emotional distress such as anxiety or depression, grief, and loss.
 The Couple and Family Therapy Center serves diverse clients from across Central New York.

-The Center features the Gender Expansive Support Team (GEST), which provides a unique opportunity for students who want to gain training and experience working with individuals, couples, and families with a transgender/gender-expansive experience.
-In addition to their general caseload, GEST therapists help families become more attuned to each other as they navigate through the process of gender exploration and/or transition.
-This may include general therapy and/or providing letters of support for medical gender transition.
+The Center features the Transgender Affirmative Support Team (TAST), which provides a unique opportunity for students who want to gain specialized training and experience working with individuals, couples, and families with a transgender/gender-diverse-experience.
+In addition to their general caseload, TAST therapists help families become more attuned to each other as they navigate through the process of gender exploration and/or transition.
+This may include general therapy and/or providing letters of support for medical gender transition for adults and youth.